Android Phone Overheating? Here Are 10 Ways To Cool Down Your Android Phone

 1. Stop Overusing the Phone

 Instead of blaming the Android phone for overheating, let’s check our usage habits first.
-Smartphones are powerful, but they are not made for continuous use unlike gaming consoles or PCs .
-Simply because they have limited cooling system (and space) and they depend on a battery that generates more heat.
+Smartphones are powerful, but they are not made for continuous use, unlike gaming consoles or PCs.
+Simply because they have a limited cooling system (and space) and they depend on a battery that generates more heat.

-If you play fast paced graphic intensive games for extended time on your Android phone, then it could easily heat it up.
-During such high processing, your phone’s RAM, CPU, GPU and the battery needs to work really hard.
+If you play fast-paced graphics intensive games for extended time on your Android phone, then it could easily heat it up.
+During such high processing, your phone’s RAM, CPU, GPU, and the battery needs to work really hard.
 All of these hardware components generate heat and overheat your phone.

 Now we don’t recommend you to stop playing graphic intensive games or using other heavy applications, but it is important to create a balance.
 For a newer Android phone, 1-2 hours of heavy usage and a 20-30mins break should help keep your Android phone cool.
 Although, you may have to decrease the usage time for older phones (particularly over a year old).

 A defective battery is the most common reason for phone overheating.
 Your phone might be fine, but if your phone battery is overheating then it could heat up the whole phone.
 To detect a faulty battery, see if the back of your phone is overheating more than the other areas.
 Also, try taking out the battery and compare how much it is hot as compared to the phone.